AscensionEngineering/ascensionengineering.github.io/_posts/2015-05-14-labs-overview.markdown

 ### [Lab 8: Lockbox]({% post_url 2015-07-19-lab-8-security-system %})
 **Objective:** Learn about arrays
 **New Functions and Keywords:** `arrays`
 **Description:** We will store a sequence of up, down, left, and right button pushes in an array as the password.
-The Arduino will start in an "unlocked" mode.
-When the select button is pushed, the Arduino will "lock" the security system.
-When the select button is pushed the next time, the user must enter the password exactly as it is in the array, otherwise the alarm will sound with a Piezo element and a red LED.
+The Apollo will start in an "unlocked" mode.
+When the select button is pushed, the Apollo will "lock" the security system.
+When the select button is pushed the next time, the user must enter the password exactly as it is in the array, otherwise the alarm will sound with a Piezo element and an LED.

 ### [Lab 9: Battery Tester]({% post_url 2015-07-19-lab-9-battery-tester %})
 **Objective:** Do something interesting and practical
-**Description:** Using the Arduino's built-in analog input hardware, we will create a simple alkaline battery tester to tell us how much charge is left in the battery!
+**Description:** Using the Apollo's built-in analog input hardware, we will create a simple alkaline battery tester to tell us how much charge is left in the battery!

 ### [Lab 10: Music Box]({% post_url 2015-07-19-lab-10-music-box %})
 **Objective:** Learn about structs and arrays of structs